Fingerprint Template Formats

 To give a very brief introduction, fingerprint template is an intermediate data format, essentially a file, used in human fingerprint recognition algorithms that carries interesting fingerprint features found on the fingerprint.
 Most fingerprint recognition algorithms have their native template format that fits the algorithm.
 Sharing templates between algorithms is a bad idea, but organizations like ANSI and ISO have nevertheless developed shared template formats, which now have numerous implementations.

 List of all format summaries hosted on this site is below, keyed by ID of the original format spec.
-If you need to have some other format documented or implemented in SourceAFIS, consider sponsoring the author.
+If you need to have some other format documented or implemented in FingerprintIO and SourceAFIS, consider sponsoring the author.
 Some of these formats are also implemented in NIST's BiomDI.